Woman, 27, who beheaded husband remanded

-A 27-year-old woman who allegedly beheaded her husband, Lartey Daniel, 35, in a bizarre circumstance at My God Village at Tei Glover, a farming Community near Akyem Bosuso in Fanteakwa South District in Eastern Region has been remanded by the Kyebi Circuit court presided by His Honour Peter Oppong Boah.
+A 27-year-old woman who allegedly beheaded her husband Lartey Daniel,35, in a bizarre circumstance at My God Village at Tei Glover, a farming Community near Akyem Bosuso in Fanteakwa South District in Eastern Region has been remanded by Kyebi Circuit court presided by His Honour Peter Oppong Boah.

-The plea of the accused person, Rachel Tetteh, was not taken when arraigned before the court on Wednesday, October 6, 2021.
+The plea of the accused person Rachel Tetteh was not taken when arraigned on October 6, 2021.

 She is expected to reappear before the court on October 20, 2021.

-DSP Ebenezer Tetteh added that Police proceeded to arrest the suspect, Rachel Tetteh and retrieved the cutlass she used to commit the heinous crime
+DSP Ebenezer Tetteh added that Police proceeded to arrest the suspect Rachel Tetteh, retrieved the cutlass she used to commit the heinous crime

 - Cape Coast armed robbers shoot man, bolt with cash